-In this article, we will analyze one of the most famous eras in Japan, the famous Edo Period ruled by the Tokugawa.
-In this article, we will thoroughly analyze that period and how it affected Japan and the world in its long history.
+In this article, we are going to look at one of Japan's most famous eras, the famous Edo Period ruled by the Tokugawa.
+In this article, we will fully analyze this period and how it affected Japan and the world in its long history.

 What do we need to know about the Edo Period?

 It was in the Edo period that Japan entered an era of peace and national isolation.
-It was during this period that traders were limited, Christianity was suppressed, the social hierarchy dominated and stabilized the country.
-The Edo period is famous for the Samurai, for its commercial and agricultural growth, for the art of the kabuki and bunraku theater, for its education and urban population.
+It was in this period that merchants were limited, Christianity was suppressed, the social hierarchy dominated and stabilized the country.
+The Edo period is famous for the Samurais, commercial and agricultural growth, the art of kabuki and bunraku theater, education and urban population.

-The Edo period, also known as the Tokugawa period, is a period of japan history which was ruled by the Shoguns of the Tokugawa family, from March 24, 1603 to May 3, 1868.
-This period marks the government of the Tokugawa Shogunate (or Edo Shogunate) which was officially established on March 24, 1603 by the first Tokugawa Ieyasu shogun.
+The Edo period, also known as the Tokugawa period, is a period of japan history which was ruled by the shoguns of the Tokugawa family from March 24, 1603 to May 3, 1868.
+This period marks the rule of the Tokugawa Shogunate (or Edo Shogunate) which was officially established on March 24, 1603 by the first Shogun Tokugawa Ieyasu.

-To clarify, the term Mushroom, (shōgun – 将軍) is literally Commander of the army.
-This was a military title and distinction during that time in Japan.
-It was awarded by the Emperor himself.
-The Shogunate, on the other hand, was a feudal regime until the modern age, similar to feudalism.
-In addition to being a rural owner, the shogun was a military chief who was second only to the Emperor.
+To clarify, the term shogun, (shōgun – 将軍) is literally Commander of the army.
+That was a military title and distinction during that time in Japan.
+It was granted by the Emperor himself.
+The Shogunate was a feudal regime until the modern age, similar to feudalism.
+In addition to being a landowner, the shogun was a military chief who was second only to the Emperor.

-The Japanese name is Bakufu (幕府) literally means “government tent" (a military control), originally it is the home of a shogun, but it ended up being used in Japanese to describe the military dictatorship, exercised by the shoguns.
+The Japanese name is Bakufu (幕府) literally meaning "government tent" (a military control), originally it is a shogun's house, but it ended up being used in Japanese to describe the military dictatorship, exercised by the shoguns.

-Now that we have clarified these terms, we can go back to the main topic.
-The period ended with the Meiji Restoration on May 3, 1868, the restoration of the tenno (emperor) government by the fifteenth and last Shogun, Tokugawa Yoshinobu.
+Now that we've clarified these terms, we can get back to the main topic.
+The period ended with the Meiji Restoration on 3 May 1868, the restoration of tenno (emperor) rule by the fifteenth and final shogun, Tokugawa Yoshinobu.
 The Edo period is also known to mark the beginning of Japan's modern period.

 Oda Nobunaga and the reunification of Japan

 During the Sengoku period (from the 15th to the 17th century), Japan suffered from gigantic political instability.
-Civil wars over land and power among the Daimians caused bloody waves.
-These wars contributed to the weakening of the central power of the Muromachi Shogunate, leaving each one to its own devices, making it completely difficult for the country to unite.
+Civil wars for land and power among the daimyo caused bloody waves.
+These wars contributed to the weakening of the central power of the Muromachi Shogunate, leaving everyone to himself, making it completely difficult to unite the country.

-Japan's reunification began to take shape with the Oda Nobunaga campaign.
-He dominated Owari province in 1559, then marched on the capital of Kyoto in 1568, restoring the power of the royal court (symbolically).
+The reunification of Japan began to take shape with the campaign of Oda Nobunaga.
+He dominated Owari Province in 1559, then marched on the capital of Kyoto in 1568, restoring the power of the royal court (symbolically).